vb-consulting/RazorSvelte/README.md

 - [Svelte](https://svelte.dev/) is compiled, the output is pure vanilla JS, doesn't have or need any runtime, and is extremely fast and small.
 - [Rollup](https://rollupjs.org/guide/en/#the-why) offers future-proof JS output and a tree-shaking feature that excludes any unused JavaScript.

-The end result is an **optimized web application** with the backend is rendered and served by .NET and the frontend is optimized by Svelte and Rollup and you can combine server-side rendering with optimized Svelte front-end rendering.
+The end result is an ***very much optimized web application*** with:
+- backend is rendered and served by .NET and
+- the frontend is optimized by Svelte and Rollup

+And, you can combine server-side rendering with optimized Svelte front-end rendering.

 Best of all - you can avoid tedious configuration by using this template.